Skip to content

 Robot

-Robot is the top-level handle for configuration, match lifecycle, hardware, controller input, and robot status.
+Robot is the top-level handle for configuration, the match, hardware, controller input, and robot status.

 Constructor